What is photosensitivity?

 Photosensitivity is diagnosed by the history of a skin problem arising on exposure to sunlight.
 The specific type is determined by examination of the skin and specific tests.

-Contact photosensitivity can be tested by photopatch tests.
-Adhesive patches containing known photosensitizing materials are applied to the upper back, removed after two days, and light is shone on the area.
+Contact photosensitivity can be tested by photopatch tests, in association with standard patch tests.
+Adhesive patches containing known photosensitising materials are applied to the upper back, removed after two days, and light is shone on the area.
 The reaction is observed two days later.

 Investigations may include: